meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 ## Annotated chapter
 IT was broad day when I awoke and found myself tossing at the south-west end of Treasure Island.
-The sun was up but was still hid from me behind the great bulk of the Spy-glass, which on this side descended almost to the sea in formidable cliffs.
+The sun was up but was still hid from me behind the great bulk of the [:Spy-glass](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg), which on this side descended almost to the sea in formidable cliffs.

-Haulbowline Head and Mizzen-mast Hill were at my elbow, the hill bare and dark, the head bound with cliffs forty or fifty feet high and fringed with great masses of fallen rock.
+[:Haulbowline Head](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg) and [:Mizzen-mast Hill](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg) were at my elbow, the hill bare and dark, the head bound with cliffs forty or fifty feet high and fringed with great masses of fallen rock.
 I was scarce a quarter of a mile to seaward, and it was my first thought to paddle in and land.